Termination of Parental Rights

 The process by which a juvenile court judge or prosecutor shifts the jurisdiction over a youth charged with a delinquent offense to adult criminal court.
 See also “Waiver of Jurisdiction."

-A plan created with a youth prior to discharge from care when a youth is age 18 or older.
+A plan created with a youth prior to discharge from care when a youth is age 18 or older and should build on the transition to adulthood plan.
 Under federal law, the plan must be created at least 90 days before discharge and must be directed by the youth.
 At minimum, a transition plan must include specific options on housing, health insurance, education, local opportunities for mentors and continuing support services, and work force supports and employment services.
 In Pennsylvania, the court must approve the transition plan before a youth can be discharged from care.

 Experiencing or witnessing events involving actual or threatened injury or death and the resulting symptoms that interfere with daily functioning.
 Traumatic events affecting youth in the juvenile justice system may include neglect, physical and sexual abuse, observing community or domestic violence, or the death of friends or relatives.
 Symptoms may include emotional numbing, nightmares, sleep disturbances, academic decline, aggressive and antisocial behaviors, or suicidal thoughts.